NievilliS/CheDS-Chess-Engine/README.md

 ## Compilation

+The makefile I use compiles to both win32 and linux files.
+Sooo, if you want to exclusively compiles to only one of the two, you'll have to take care of that by yourself.

 Depending on your compiler, you might have to change the CC, CXX variables in makefile.mak.
 I used the MinGW32 compiler from Code::Blocks (without actually using Code::Blocks lol).